Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Temporal parallelisation of Bayesian smoothers and control
 ---------------

-Bayesian smoothing has a linear complexity in the number of time steps.
-The framework proposed in [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038) uses parallel-scans such that Bayesian smoothing can be performed with logarithmic complexity in the number of time steps.
+Bayesian smoothing has a linear complexity in the number of time steps. **The framework proposed in [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038) determined the elements and associative operators to solve Bayesian smoothing with parallel scans with logarithmic time complexity**.
 This gives rise to parallel-in-time Kalman smoothers [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038), parallel-in-time smoothers for hidden Márkov models [[T2]](https://ieeexplore.ieee.org/abstract/document/9512397).
 The approach can be extended to obtain parallel-in-time Viterbi algorithms [[T2]](https://ieeexplore.ieee.org/abstract/document/9512397) [[T3]](https://ieeexplore.ieee.org/abstract/document/10289998) and to solve optimal control problems [[T4]](https://ieeexplore.ieee.org/abstract/document/9697418).
 The code of these algorithms can be written in machine learning framework to make the most of parallel computation capabilities of graphics processing units (GPUs).

-This contribution is also mentioned in the book [I7].
+This contribution is also discussed in the book [I7].

 [T1] S. Särkkä and Á. F. García-Fernández, "Temporal Parallelization of Bayesian Smoothers," in IEEE Transactions on Automatic Control, vol. 66, no. 1, pp. 299-306, Jan.
 2021, doi: 10.1109/TAC.2020.2976316.